 As a Bible teacher, the most important (and often overlooked) place I need to teach the bible is in my own home.
 While there are a lot of resources for teaching the bible to older children, there aren’t quite as many when your kids are young.
 Adeline just turned three and Geneva turns one in a month, so their understanding of the Bible is naturally quite limited.
+So, I set out to find the best Bible books for toddlers.

 I began collecting doctrinally sound children’s books when Addie was a baby, and our collection has expanded to include not only the following, but several more.
 These seven are my favorites and are used on a regular basis in our home and preschool with Addie!
 All of them are available on Amazon (links are in the title of each book – these are affiliate links, which means I earn a small commission when you buy through my link at no extra cost to you).